osate/osate2/core/org.osate.help/markdown/OSATEUserGuide.md

 An `Import Projects` wizard dialog will open.
 (An archive may contain more than one project, although in our example it contains just one.)

 1. Select the `Select archive file` radio button.
-2. Click one the associated `Browse...` button to bring up a file selection to choose the archive file to import.
+2. Click on the associated `Browse...` button to bring up a file selection dialog to choose the archive file to import.
 In this case, select the `PropertyViewerExamples.zip` that you downloaded earlier.

    The wizard dialog should look like the image below, except with your local pathname showing.
 The projects contained in the archive are listed in the `Projects` section.
 Here you can select which projects to import.
 Our example has only one project, and we leave it selected.
 3. Click on the `Finish` button to begin the import process.